What are Pulses?

 -

-Nutritional Value: They are rich in protein that is very vital for muscles repair and growth and therefore it also act as a pulse.
+Nutritional Value: They are rich in protein, which is vital for muscle repair and growth.
 It contains huge percentages of dietary fiber that can help in digestion as well as in improving bowel movement.
-Pulses, also classified as legumes or leguminous seeds, are a good source of essential nutrients, including iron, magnesium, potassium, and B vitamins folic acid included.
+Pulses, also classified as legumes or leguminous seeds, are a good source of essential nutrients, including iron, magnesium, potassium, and B vitamins, including folic acid.

 -

-Health Benefits: Additionally, it aids in decreasing cholesterol levels causing the menace of heart diseases, owing to the presence of soluble fiber in pulses.
-Common pulses, that is lentils and beans are known to have a low glycemic index, that is a slow rise in blood sugar levels and good for people with diabetes.
+Health Benefits: It aids in decreasing cholesterol and reducing the risk of heart diseases, owing to the presence of soluble fiber in pulses.
+Common pulses, that is, lentils and beans, are known to have a low glycemic index, which is a slow rise in blood sugar levels, and are good for people with diabetes.